emiliqn101/DBD_Mini_Map/README.md

+# THIS IS JUST A CONCEPT TO BE ADDED - SYNC MAPS IN REALTIME BETWEEN DIFFERENT PLAYERS AND MAYBE ADD AUTOMATIC HOOK COUNTER FOR WHEN PLAYING KILLER
 # DBD_Mini_Map

 **DBD_Mini_Map** is a simple utility for creating a mini-map with interactive drawing features.
 It includes two executable files that provide key functionalities.